onap/policy-parent/README.md

 Full license text at https://creativecommons.org/licenses/by/4.0/legalcode

-This source repository contains the ONAP Policy Parent repository that contains the parent pom.xml for most of the repos under policy/ directory.
+This source repository contains the ONAP Policy Parent repository that contains the parent pom.xml for most of the repos under policy directory.

 To build it using Maven 3, run: `mvn clean install`